PricelessToolkit/SmartBlinds/README.md

- DIY Battery Powered Smart Blinds for Home Assistant
+ DIY Battery Powered Smart Blinds for Home Assistant.
+ After one month of use with lithium-ion battery 2500mA, I will write real results of autonomy.

 # Youtube Video